libscran/qdtsne/README.md

 The definition of "distant" is determined by the `theta` parameter, where larger values sacrifice accuracy for speed.

 In **qdtsne**, we introduce an extra `max_depth` parameter that bounds the depth of the tree used for the Barnes-Hut force calculations.
-A maximum depth of \f$m\f$ is equivalent to the following procedure:
+Setting a maximum depth of $m$ is equivalent to the following procedure:

 1. Define the bounding box/hypercube for our dataset and partition it along each dimension into $2^m$ intervals, forming a high-dimensional grid.
 2. In each grid cell, move all data points in that cell to the cell's center of mass.
 3. Construct a standard Barnes-Hut tree (without any maximum depth limits) on this modified dataset.
 4. Use the tree to compute repulsive forces for each (unmodified) point $i$ from the original dataset.

-The approximation is based on ignoring the distribution within each grid cell, which is probably acceptable for very small intervals.
+The approximation is based on ignoring the distribution within each grid cell, which is probably acceptable for very small intervals with large $m$.
-Smaller values reduce computational time by limiting the depth of the recursion, at the cost of approximation quality for the repulsive force calculation.
+Smaller values of $m$ reduce computational time by limiting the depth of the recursion, at the cost of approximation quality for the repulsive force calculation.
 A value of 7 to 10 seems to be a good compromise for most applications.

-We can approximate even further by using the center of mass for $i$'s leaf node to approximate $i$'s repulsive forces with all other nodes.
+We can go even further by using the center of mass for $i$'s leaf node to approximate $i$'s repulsive forces with all other leaf nodes.
-This allows us to compute the repulsive forces once for each leaf node, and then re-use those values for all points assigned to that leaf node.
+We can thus compute the repulsive forces once per leaf node, and then re-use those values for all points assigned to the same node.
+This eliminates near-redundant searches through the tree for each point $i$, with the only extra calculation being the repulsion between $i$ and its own leaf node.
-We call this the "leaf approximation" for the repulsive forces, which is controlled by the `leaf_approximation` parameter.
+We call this approach the "leaf approximation", which is enabled through the `leaf_approximation` parameter.
-Note that this only has an effect in `max_depth`-bounded trees where multiple points can be assigned to a leaf node.
+Note that this only has an effect in `max_depth`-bounded trees where multiple points are assigned to a leaf node.

 ## Building projects